Omar-OAT/ims-project-template/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+THIS COULD BE BROKEN
+I have had problems with merging where my tests dissapeared into limbo and could not merge from dev. during the mergin a whole bunch of new files appeared from nowhere so im not sure if it will work as I intended it to.
+So if it doesnt work the recording showcases it in action.

 ### Prerequisites

 What things you need to install the software and how to install them